frontity/docs/docs/api-reference-1/frontity.md

 #### Return value

-- Same component connected to the Frontity state.
+- The same component as passed in as the first argument but connected to the Frontity state.

 #### Example